jspranklemusic/Dodgeblock/README.md

 # Dodgeblock
 A simple "dodge-the-blocks" game that progressively gets faster.
+One of my first functional Javascript projects.